brunoveinz/crony-cli/README.md

 # Crony

-Crony es un gestor local de cron jobs multiplataforma (macOS, Linux, Windows) sin dependencia de `crontab` ni `Task Scheduler`.
+Crony is a lightweight, cross-platform local cron job manager (macOS, Linux, Windows) with no dependency on `crontab` or `Task Scheduler`.

 ## Idiomas / Languages